Nobody can have failed to notice the phenomenon of Sudoku, which has grabbed the nation's interest with a vengeance.

 you nearly get the sack for doing nothing at work all day except those pesky little number puzzles?
 Well I don’t know

 about you, but I did find a cure – I just got quite good at them.
 And now that I no longer needed to prove anything

 to myself, I soon found that I could take or leave Sudoku.
 In fact these days I’m more of a Sudon’tku, although

-be as good at them as I am at solving crosswords, since I am far better with verbal problems than mathematical/logic ones
+I do usually solve the hard ones on the Guardian site.
+I’ll never be as good at them as I am at solving crosswords, since I am far better with verbal problems

-(one of the reasons I have long since stopped even attempting the maths puzzles in the Listener).
+than mathematical/logic ones (one of the reasons I have long since stopped even attempting the Listener mathematicals).

 It’s not hard to see why these